p-e-w/waidrin/plugins/game-rule-dnd5e/implementation_journal.md

         ```
 *   **Reasoning:** Implements the core logic for dynamic narrative guidance as per the latest user clarification, including extracting context from `state.events` and performing the internal LLM call.
 *   **Approach:** Plugin-level, functional and structural change.

+### CharacterUI Tab Management Change Rollout Status

+**Date:** August 22, 2025

+**Objective:** Verify the successful rollout of changes related to eliminating `activeGameRule` from global state and implementing UI-only local state for tab management.

+**Outcome:** The changes outlined in `plugins/game-rule-dnd5e/CharacterUI Tab management change request.md` have been successfully implemented and deployed.
+All compilation and type checks passed without issues.
+Initial runtime testing indicates that the changes behave as expected, and no new issues have been observed.